 Children’s House and Afternoon Elementary Assistant Teacher

 Misty started teaching at SMS in 2017, the same year her son enrolled.
-In the fall of 2020, Misty will spend her afternoons as the Elementary Assistant.
+Misty assists Jessica Feus in Children’s House during the mornings and in the afternoon assists Emy Knight in our elementary program.
 Misty appreciates that Montessori promotes personal autonomy and fosters confident and self-driven children.
 She believes that the Montessori approach supports a natural love of learning.
 In her free time, Misty enjoys doing anything that allows her to be creative; interior decorating, calligraphy, and photography are some of her favorites.

 Children’s House Teacher